 Like many Americans, I am bewildered by the 2016 edition of the Presidential bake-off.
-So confused that last Tuesday as my fellow Illinoisans went to the polls I, for the first time I can recall, missed an election.
+So confused that last Tuesday as my fellow Illinoisans went to the polls I missed an election for the first time in memeory.
 I mean any election, as in local, primary, mayoral; I vote them all.

 I know this because my reward for such diligence (along with a few minuscule contributions over the years) is the ritual avalanche of pre-recorded calls, polls, and campaign spam I am blessed with in the run-up to each new contest.

 It’s not that I didn’t plan on voting, and in my defense, my truancy was aided by a late and long evening in the ER the previous night.
-But upon returning home at 4 am, I decided that my only objectives for the day were making sure the kids got to school, and that I made it out to vote.
+But upon returning home at 4 am, I decided that my only objectives for the day were to make sure the kids got to school, and that I made it out to vote.

 The kids made it to school.

-Though I didn’t make it to the polls for the primary day, as human nature dictates, I would still like to pick a horse.
+Though I didn’t make it to the polls for the primary day, I would still like to pick a horse.
 As such, I have some questions for the remaining candidates.

 Mr Donald J. Trump:

 Are you crazy like a fox, or crazy as in the bat shit variety?

 Or am I the crazy one?
 Perhaps just a touch manic.
 One day I am watching you with a sense of

 Charlie Sheen “Tiger Blood” Dejavue and the next, I am measuring my hat size so I can give the next Bernie supporter I see a “Make America Great Again” wink and smile.
 And to paraphrase George Carlin, I can spot Bernie voters just by looking at them.

-I am actually of the opinion that a Trump Presidency would not be as scary and chaotic as the public seems to think.
+I am of the opinion that a Trump Presidency would not be as scary and chaotic as the public seems to think.
 The keyword here is opinion, and if I am wrong, I am really wrong.
 In finance/investment terms, we call this a high-volatility play.

 I really don’t want to be wrong on this one.